rickaa/rand/rand/content/posts/notebook_linking.md

 Jupyter notebooks keep gaining popularity and use cases, the rapid growth of the tooling ecosystem around it is just one proof (for example [voilà](https://github.com/QuantStack/voila) or [panel](https://panel.pyviz.org/)).

-Most people choose Jupyter when publishing a course or tutorial on Github and that's great, but wheen there are a lot of notebooks it can become messy.
+Most people choose Jupyter when publishing a course or tutorial on Github and that's great, but when there are a lot of notebooks it can become messy.

 I am now working on a project and I'm separating tasks in different notebooks like: